Aeppli-Bott-Chern cohomology and Deligne cohomology from a viewpoint of Harvey-Lawson's spark complex: Introduction

 The paper is organized as follow.
 In section 2, we review Harvey and Lawson's theory of spark complexes and use it to construct $\widehat{H}^*(X, p, q)$.
-We show that above mentioned sequence is short exact, give a $3\times 3$-grid that relates Griffiths intermediate Jacobian and Hodge group and prove a Lefschetz property.
+We show that the above mentioned sequence is short exact, give a $3\times 3$-grid that relates Griffiths intermediate Jacobian and Hodge group and prove a Lefschetz property.
 In section 3, we establish a ring structure on $\widehat{H}^{\bullet}(X; \bullet, \bullet)$.
 In section 4, we construct refined Chern classes for complex vector bundles and prove a Whitney product formula.
-Furthermore, for holomorphic vector bundles, their refined Chern classes can be defined on $\widehat{H}^{\bullet}_{ABC}(X; \Z(\bullet, \bullet))$ and the total refined Chern class defines a natural map from holomorphic K-theory to $\widehat{H}^{\bullet}(X; \Z(\bullet, \bullet))$.
+Furthermore, for holomorphic vector bundles, we show that their refined Chern classes can be defined on $\widehat{H}^{\bullet}_{ABC}(X; \Z(\bullet, \bullet))$ and the total refined Chern class defines a natural map from holomorphic K-theory to $\widehat{H}^{\bullet}(X; \Z(\bullet, \bullet))$.
+In section 5, we compute the $ABC$-cohomology of the Iwasawa manifold and its small deformations, and give a refinement of the classification given by Nakamura (\cite{Nak}).

 \begin{acknowledgement} The author thanks Siye Wu for his interest in this work and Taiwan National Center for Theoretical Sciences(Hsinchu) for proving a nice working environment. \end{acknowledgement}